IHE/ITI.PDQm/input/pagecontent/volume-1.md

 ##### 1:38.4.2.3.1 Patient Demographics Query in an Enterprise with Multiple Patient ID Domains Use Case Description
 A lab technician enters some basic demographics data (e.g., patient name) into a lab application to query a patient demographics supplier to identify a patient for his lab exams.
 As the application also needs the patient identifier in another Patient ID Domain in the enterprise for results delivery, the application is configured to query for Patient IDs from other domains in the query response.

+#### 1:38.4.2.4 Use Case #4:  Patient Demographics Query by Known Business Identifier
+In this use case, a known and reliable business identifier is used to locate the Patient record.

+#### 1:38.4.2.4.1 Patient Demographics Query by Known Business Identifier Description
+A patient visits the office of the general practitioner they see regularly.
+The general practitioner needs to retrieve the patient's electronic medical record from the jurisdictional central database.
+In the local jurisdiction, patients are issued photo ID cards by the local jurisdictional authority that include identifiers unique to the patient.
+These identifiers end with a [check digit](https://en.wikipedia.org/wiki/Check_digit) using a strong algorithm, such as the modulo-11 algorithm.
+The practitioner's office clerk uses the unique identifier on the patient's photo ID card to locate and retrieve the patient's record from the jurisdictional database.

 #### 1:38.4.3 Basic Process Flow in Patient Demographics Query for Mobile Profile

+The basic process flow is the standard, recommended, especially for use cases 1 and 2.
+It uses the Patient Demographics Match [ITI-119] transaction:

 <div>
 {%include Basic-Process-Flow-in-PDQm-Profile.svg%}